Deandre Ayton NBA Preview vs. the Lakers

 Lakers 2022-23 Defensive Insights

-- On defense the Lakers gave up 116.6 points per contest last season, 20th in the league.
+- The Lakers were 20th in the league defensively last year, giving up 116.6 points per game.

-- In terms of rebounds, the Lakers were 25th in the league last season, allowing 44.9 per game.
+- On the glass, the Lakers allowed 44.9 rebounds per game last season, 25th in the NBA in that category.

-- Conceding an average of 25.7 assists last year, the Lakers were the 15th-ranked squad in the league.
+- The Lakers allowed 25.7 assists per contest last year (15th in the league).

-- Allowing 12.5 made three-pointers per contest last season, the Lakers were 18th in the league in that category.
+- Conceding 12.5 made three-pointers per game last year, the Lakers were 18th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!